SynchronDEV/salt-hackday-spotify/README.md

 1 Day project made for </salt> hackathon.
 Requirements were to implement an Express back-end and React front-end.

-This application is intended for Spotify Playlist Curators.
+This application is intended (mainly) for Spotify Playlist Curators.

 When playlist curators have a lot of playlists to keep track of, It can become quite mundate to keep the "Date Added" up-to-date in order to give the illusion of a playlist being fresh and featuring the "latest and greatest".
 Spotify offers no native way to solve this, as their endpoints state that ["When reordering items, the timestamp indicating when they were added and the user who added them will be kept untouched."](https://developer.spotify.com/documentation/web-api/reference/playlists/reorder-playlists-tracks/).